The Seattle Times Store | Art & Photo Prints

 • A hummingbird grabs a snack from a garden flower.
 (Mike Siegel / The Seattle Times)

-Garden hummingbird
+Garden Hummingbird

 • The warm colors of winter dusk could be seen through the silhouette of trees at the Golden Gardens Park in the Ballard neighborhood of Seattle.<br />